alsonleej/tp/docs/DeveloperGuide.md

   Use case ends.

 - **1b.** Invalid date format provided. \
-  FirstImpressions displays an error: "Invalid date!" \
+  FirstImpressions displays an error: "Invalid date!
+Must be of the format YYYY-MM-DD" \
   Use case ends.

 - **3a.** No persons match the search criteria. \